Business Recruitment, Retention and Expansion Initiatives

 Thirty-eight percent of those wins were in aerospace.
 Other industries included food & agriculture (8%), maritime (6%), information & communication technology (6%), and forest products (5%).
 The majority of recruitments were U.S. companies, followed by Canada, Japan, Germany, France and the United Kingdom, respectively.

-The Washington State Department of Commerce has designated two new Innovation Partnership Zones (IPZs) and reauthorized nine others to help spur regional economic growth in key industry sectors.
-The City of Issaquah Sports Medicine IPZ and Thurston County Craft Brewing and Distilling IPZ join the list of 14 zones active throughout the state.
+The Washington State Department of Commerce has designated one new Innovation Partnership Zone (IPZs) and reauthorized two others to help spur regional economic growth in key industry sectors.
+The Central Washington Data Analytics Technology IPZ became the 14th Innovation Partnership Zone.
+It is based in Wenatchee.

 Banfield Pet Hospital Headquarters: Global pet care company moved its headquarters to Vancouver, Washington.
 Jobs: 100, Estimated Capital Expenditure: $67 million.